-Deciding to start CrossFit can be an exciting and nerve-racking experience.
-There are so many things to learn: new words like WOD and AMRAP, new movements like snatches and supermans, and maybe a new way of eating.
-The first time I walked into the gym I saw people doing exercises I had never seen before and people lifting weights that I thought would be a struggle for me.
+The first time I walked into the gym I saw people doing exercises I had never seen before and people lifting weights that I thought couldn't do.
 Part of me thought about reconsidering whether I was ready for this new routine or if I should take a little more time to “get in shape” before I got started.

 Thankfully, I didn’t change my mind.
 Who knew that the best way to get started was to just start, then and there?!
 What I didn’t realize then was that even though CrossFit is class-based, the coach was there to help me on a personal level.
 There’s actually no pressure to keep up with anyone else, or do something you’re not ready for.
-The only pressure was to be better than I was the day before and stick with it.
+The important thing was to be consistant in showing up, sticking with it and trying to be better then I was the day before.